|

 “family,” so later that evening we grabbed a cab over to the same

-American style café that served a mix of Tex Mex and hamburgers.
-Ramsey
+picked an American style café that served a mix of Tex Mex and

 We finished dinner and

-after 1:00, but we are not tired, so I imagine we’ll be up for a while.
+is after 1:00, but we are not tired, so I imagine we’ll be up for a

-I am having a great time here, but I will be glad to see the green grass
+while.
+I am having a great time here, but I will be glad to see

 June 9,